NielsPichon/p5.Fresco/README.md

 ### [Breathing](./demos/breathing/breathing.js)

-Inspired by the cardioid video from D.Shiffman over at the coding train, Each line starts at the same point and links another point on the circle.
+Inspired by the cardioid video from D. Shiffman over at the [coding train](https://www.youtube.com/watch?v=bl3nc_a1nvs), Each line starts at the same point and links another point on the circle.
 Then each line is subdivided and each new vertex is displaced based on underlying perlin noise.